psf/pyperf/doc/api.rst

       Run a benchmark on ``timeit.Timer(stmt, setup)``.

       *stmt* is a Python statement.
-It can be a string or a sequence of strings.
+It can be a non-empty string or a non-empty sequence of strings.

       *setup* is a Python statement used to setup the benchmark: it is executed before each benchmark sample.
 It can be a string or a sequence of